Normal red blood cells have a 120-day

 cell disease include:

 - Growth slowdown.
-Children with sickle cell
+Children who have sickle cell

 disease often grow more slowly than normal and go through